IBMAppModernization/app-modernization-ta-explore-lab-openshift4/README.md

 - Apache Tomcat
 - Plain Old Java Objects running in a JVM

 In this short lab you'll run Transformation Advisor against the data collected from an instance of WebSphere Application Server V8.5.5 and examine the recommendations provided for a different Java EE applications.
-You'll  then look at the artifacts generated for one  those apps (the later version of the WebSphere sample app Plants By WebSphere)  for deployment on a Liberty container running in IBM Cloud Private using the migration bundle  generated for this app by Transformation Advisor.
+You'll  then look at the artifacts generated for one  those apps (the later version of the WebSphere sample app Plants By WebSphere)  for deployment on a Liberty container running in Kubernetes using the migration bundle  generated for this app by Transformation Advisor.

 ### Step 1: Launch Transformation Advisor and import data collected from  WebSphere Application Server